 Aş gricultural Opportunities - Proposed Actions Timeline Agency 1.
 Seek grant funding opportunities to support educational, marketing and outreach campaigns related to Penfield's agricultural heritage and current industry.
 Short-term GVRMA, NYSAM 2.
 Communicate regularly with property owners and farmers to identify issues and needs that the Town may be able to address locally or work with state and federal partners to advocate Penfield's local needs.
 Ongoing 3.
-Work with the Penfield Business Chamber (PBC) to identify opportunities agricultural focused events and join activities.
+Work with the Penfield Business Chamber (PBC) to identify opportunities agriculture-focused events and activities.
 Short-term PBC 4.
 Explore the creation of Town-sponsored farmers market events and create incentives to encourage Penfield-based vendors and agricultural goods.
 Mid-term GVRMA, NYSAM 5.
 Research, and implement where feasible, renewable energy production that may be appropriate for use and application on agricultural lands.
 Mid-term NYSERDA, NYSAM 6.
-Continue to ensure that Town policies, practices and standards that support agricultural uses, including agri-tourism Ongoing NYSAM 7.
+Continue to ensure that Town policies, practices and standards that support agricultural uses, including agri-tourism are implemented and followed.
+Ongoing NYSAM 7.
 Review, and modify as needed, the limitations imposed on lands where development rights were purchased by the Town to identify modifications that may be needed if farming activity ceases in the future.
 Mid-Term Town Attorney, NYSAM

-N ntural Resources - Proposed Actions Timeline Agency 1.
+Na ntural Resources - Proposed Actions Timeline Agency 1.
 Update EPOD mapping for all natural features to ensure they accurately reflect natural conditions.
 Ongoing NYSDEC, USACE USFWS 2.
 Educate appropriate Town staff on identification of violations of EPOD.
 Ongoing 3.
 Engage in communication with residents on maintaining watercourses and the process for stream cleaning.
 Ongoing 4.
 Develop educational opportunities for residents to learn good stewardship practices for wetlands on their properties.
 Short-Term NYSDEC, 5.
 Pursue participation in the FEMA Community Rating System (CRS) program.
 Mid-Term FEMA, NYSDEC 6.
 Encourage Town staff to participate in training related to best practices for development within flood prone areas.
 Ongoing 7.
 Work with federal and state permitting agencies to identify and remediate any existing contaminated sites utilizing available programs (e.g., Brownfield programs).
-Mid-Term NYSDEC, USEPA
+Mid-Term NYSDEC, USEPA 8.
+Identify areas where habitat preservation practices can be implemented on Town property.
+Ongoing